Nolan Arenado Player Props: Cardinals vs. Mariners

-After batting .263 with two doubles, a home run, five walks and five RBI in his past 10 games, Nolan Arenado and the St. Louis Cardinals face the Seattle Mariners (who will start Luis Castillo) at 9:40 PM ET on Saturday.
+On Sunday, Nolan Arenado (.342 slugging percentage in past 10 games, with zero homers) and the St. Louis Cardinals play the Seattle Mariners, whose starting pitcher will be Chris Flexen.
+First pitch is at 4:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Mariners.
+He had a one-hit performance in his last game (1-for-4) against the Mariners.

 Nolan Arenado Game Info & Props vs. the Mariners